-The new Rhenus warehouse building in Tilburg could be the most sustainable building in the world.
+The Rhenus warehouse building in Tilburg opened in 2019 and could be the most sustainable building in the world.
 It has 13,000 solar panels on the roof to power the centre, large triple glazed windows, they use rainwater to flush the toilets, and are attempting to re-establish the local flora through landscape design.

 This warehouse will act as a distribution centre for Rhenus logistics and is located at ‘Het Laar’, the industrial area in Tilburg.

 Solar-powered bus station?
 Yep, that’s an innovative Dutch project too!

-Apparently, transforming bus stations to is where it’s at in the Netherlands!
+Apparently, transforming bus stations is where it’s at in the Netherlands!
 This one is a completely solar-powered bus station in the city of Tilburg.
 It’s an architectural marvel to behold as well.